 Contracts are social documents that legally define the business relationship between you and your client.
 Web design contracts are no different.
 They are meant to protect you, your time, and your bottom line.

 As with other contracts, web design contracts define the business and legal relationship between you and your client.
 They also elaborate upon aspects like business practices, communication standards, and interactions.

-A few tips and templates are provided below by our team behind Slider Revolution to help you create a great web design contract.
+A few tips and design contract template examples are provided below by our team behind Slider Revolution to help you create a great web design contract for your business.